dmulholl/pymatrix/readme.md

 # Pymatrix

-A pure-Python matrix module with support for basic linear algebra operations:
+A lightweight, easy-to-use matrix module in pure Python.
+Supports a range of basic linear algebra operations.

     from pymatrix import matrix